Meizu MX4 Pro: History

 Before the launch of the Meizu MX4, there was speculation that it would feature two different versions.
 Leaked information confirmed the rumors and suggested that the extended version would be called the MX4 Pro.

 In October 2014, Meizu VP Li Nan confirmed on social media that Meizu would launch the Meizu MX4 Pro in November.
 This post also confirmed earlier speculations that the device would feature a 2K resolution screen.

 On 31 October 2014, it was reported that the upcoming Meizu device was certified by the Chinese telecommunication authority TENAA, equivalent to the American Federal Communications Commission.
 According to the certification, the device would have a battery with a capacity of 3100 mAh.
 Furthermore, it reconfirmed that the display would support 2K resolution.

 The launch event for the new device was officially scheduled for 19 November 2014 in Beijing.

 Release

 As announced at the launch, the MX4 Pro was released for purchase on 6 December 2014.
-Pre-orders for the device began after the launch event and more than 6.7 million devices had been pre-ordered within two weeks after the launch.
+Pre-order for the device began after the launch event and more than 6.7 million devices had been pre-ordered within two weeks after the launch.